 Example C: Intelligent Video

-Designed for maximum-security surveillance environments, intelligent video takes full advantage of the exceptional detail found in high-resolution, full-motion (30fps) 24×7 video streams to recognize visual patterns.
-The best-known use of this technology is facial recognition; intelligent software analyzes the faces of persons in stored surveillance footage, comparing their features to those of known suspects/criminals on file.
+Designed for maximum-security surveillance environments, intelligent video takes full advantage of the exceptional detail found in high-resolution, full-motion (30fps) 24×7 video streams to recognise visual patterns.
+The best-known use of this technology is facial recognition; intelligent software analyses the faces of persons in stored surveillance footage, comparing their features to those of known suspects/criminals on file.
 When a match is found, the application automatically notifies security personnel for follow-up investigation.

 These high-resolution, full-motion 24×7 video streams deliver superlative visual quality, but do so at a price; they consume vast quantities of storage capacity.
 The tables show the voracious nature of such streams.
 Using MPEG-4 compression, a single continuous stream at 30fps/1280×1024 resolution fully exhausts the capacity of a 4TB drive in just 32 days, while H.264 encoding delivers approximately 56 days of the same quality video.

 Boasting an unprecedented blend of visual detail and storage capacity, digital video recorder systems are spearheading a new era of surveillance effectiveness and flexibility.
-Purpose-built surveillance drives are key enablers of this revolution, storing enormous quantities of video data at remarkably low cost per GB.
+Purpose built surveillance drives are key enablers of this revolution, storing enormous quantities of video data at remarkably low cost per GB.
 The result is surveillance systems that can seamlessly accommodate the unique image quality and extended archival needs of modern security environments.